Marc Benioff Sells 5,000 Shares of salesforce.com, inc. (NYSE:CRM) Stock

 - On Monday, October 14th, Marc Benioff sold 5,000 shares of salesforce.com stock.
 The stock was sold at an average price of $149.52, for a total value of $747,600.00.

-CRM has been the subject of a number of analyst reports.
-Canaccord Genuity boosted their price objective on salesforce.com from $175.00 to $185.00 and gave the stock a “buy” rating in a research report on Friday, August 23rd.
-They noted that the move was a valuation call.
-Morgan Stanley boosted their target price on salesforce.com from $178.00 to $180.00 and gave the stock an “overweight” rating in a research note on Friday, August 23rd.
-Barclays boosted their target price on salesforce.com from $182.00 to $184.00 and gave the stock an “overweight” rating in a research note on Friday, August 23rd.
-ValuEngine cut salesforce.com from a “buy” rating to a “hold” rating in a research note on Wednesday, October 2nd.
-Finally, Nomura boosted their target price on salesforce.com from $180.00 to $185.00 and gave the stock a “buy” rating in a research note on Friday, August 23rd.
-Three equities research analysts have rated the stock with a hold rating, thirty-six have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-The company presently has a consensus rating of “Buy” and an average price target of $184.60.
+Several research analysts have recently issued reports on the company.
+OTR Global raised salesforce.com to a “positive” rating in a research report on Thursday, August 15th.
+Zacks Investment Research lowered salesforce.com from a “buy” rating to a “hold” rating and set a $166.00 target price for the company. in a research report on Thursday, October 31st.
+Northland Securities set a $185.00 target price on salesforce.com and gave the stock a “buy” rating in a research report on Friday, August 23rd.
+Jefferies Financial Group reissued a “buy” rating and issued a $171.00 target price on shares of salesforce.com in a research report on Tuesday, October 8th.
+Finally, BMO Capital Markets increased their target price on salesforce.com from $185.00 to $188.00 and gave the stock an “outperform” rating in a research report on Friday, August 23rd.
+Three investment analysts have rated the stock with a hold rating, thirty-six have issued a buy rating and one has issued a strong buy rating to the company’s stock. salesforce.com currently has a consensus rating of “Buy” and a consensus target price of $184.74.

-A number of hedge funds and other institutional investors have recently modified their holdings of CRM.
-Bray Capital Advisors raised its stake in shares of salesforce.com by 0.3% during the third quarter.
-Bray Capital Advisors now owns 23,420 shares of the CRM provider’s stock worth $3,476,000 after purchasing an additional 65 shares during the last quarter.
-Chicago Partners Investment Group LLC raised its stake in shares of salesforce.com by 4.6% in the 3rd quarter.
-Chicago Partners Investment Group LLC now owns 1,472 shares of the CRM provider’s stock worth $218,000 after buying an additional 65 shares in the last quarter.
-Allred Capital Management LLC raised its stake in shares of salesforce.com by 1.6% in the 2nd quarter.
-Allred Capital Management LLC now owns 4,494 shares of the CRM provider’s stock worth $692,000 after buying an additional 71 shares in the last quarter.
-Clear Perspective Advisors LLC raised its stake in shares of salesforce.com by 4.6% in the 2nd quarter.
-Clear Perspective Advisors LLC now owns 1,646 shares of the CRM provider’s stock worth $250,000 after buying an additional 72 shares in the last quarter.
-Finally, Parkside Financial Bank & Trust raised its stake in shares of salesforce.com by 9.1% in the 2nd quarter.
-Parkside Financial Bank & Trust now owns 890 shares of the CRM provider’s stock worth $135,000 after buying an additional 74 shares in the last quarter.
-Institutional investors own 73.73% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of CRM.
+Bray Capital Advisors grew its position in shares of salesforce.com by 0.3% during the third quarter.
+Bray Capital Advisors now owns 23,420 shares of the CRM provider’s stock valued at $3,476,000 after purchasing an additional 65 shares in the last quarter.
+Chicago Partners Investment Group LLC grew its position in shares of salesforce.com by 4.6% during the third quarter.
+Chicago Partners Investment Group LLC now owns 1,472 shares of the CRM provider’s stock valued at $218,000 after purchasing an additional 65 shares in the last quarter.
+Citizens Financial Group Inc RI grew its position in shares of salesforce.com by 21.9% during the third quarter.
+Citizens Financial Group Inc RI now owns 379 shares of the CRM provider’s stock valued at $56,000 after purchasing an additional 68 shares in the last quarter.
+Allred Capital Management LLC grew its position in shares of salesforce.com by 1.6% during the second quarter.
+Allred Capital Management LLC now owns 4,494 shares of the CRM provider’s stock valued at $692,000 after purchasing an additional 71 shares in the last quarter.
+Finally, Clear Perspective Advisors LLC grew its position in shares of salesforce.com by 4.6% during the second quarter.
+Clear Perspective Advisors LLC now owns 1,646 shares of the CRM provider’s stock valued at $250,000 after purchasing an additional 72 shares in the last quarter.
+Institutional investors and hedge funds own 73.98% of the company’s stock.

 salesforce.com Company Profile